openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

     auto f = make_shared<Function>(ResultVector({res}), ParameterVector({arg}), SinkVector({assign}));
 ```

-In this example `SinkVector` was used to create `ngraph::Function`.
+In this example `SinkVector` was used to create Ngraph::Function.
 For network with states except inputs and outputs also Assign nodes should be pointed to Function
 to avoid deleting it during graph transformations.
-It can be done with constructor as shown in example or with special method `Function::add_sink`.
+It can be done with constructor as shown in example or with special method `Fuction::add_sink`.
 Also you can delete
 sink from `Function` after deleting node from graph with `Function::delete_sink` method.

 ## OpenVINO state API